 Open from 6pm, warm lighting glows in the intimate venue as night falls on the surrounding Ubud jungle, seen from the restaurant’s open-air terrace.
 A designer bar and alluring wine cellar embellish the length of the contemporary-styled wooden ‘joglo’, giving the al-fresco dining room a natural-yet-sophisticated atmosphere.

 When it comes to wining and dining, Santé’s is steered by two culinary forces: Sommelier I Made Suarna and Chef Nicolai Stage.
 Recently awarded Best Sommelier in Bali 2024 by the Official Indonesia Sommelier Association (ISA), I Made Suarna curates the drinks list and wine cellar at Santé with expertise.
 Suarna, and indeed Santé, pride themselves in the impressive wine list, boasting 60 varieties from 15 regions, including some truly rare selections like the 1982 Château Figeac Premier Grand Cru Classé.
-However, Suarna is also a master in mixology and showcasing a vibrant list of signature cocktails, like the ‘Tamarind Old Fashioned’ or ‘Bali Homey’, which uses vodka infused with kaffir lime leaf.
+However, Suarna is also a master in mixology and showcases a vibrant list of signature cocktails, like the ‘Tamarind Old Fashioned’ or ‘Bali Homey’, which uses vodka infused with kaffir lime leaf.

 Meanwhile, Chef Nicolai Stage presents a no-nonsense menu of European classics, delivering satisfyingly bold flavours that strike the perfect balance between hearty and refined.
 The ‘Coq au Vin’, ‘Ratatouille’, ‘Onion Soup’ and ‘Steak Frites’ are some of the more rustic comforts on the menu.
 But the Danish chef veers into exciting Asian-inspired directions as well, as found in the ‘Crispy Duck’ served with bao buns and umami-rich katsuobushi; or the ‘Wagyu Wontons’, with the palate savouring chorizo oil, garlic yoghurt and toasted pine nuts.
 More classics are found in the desserts, from ‘Baba au Rhum’ to the French-favourite ‘Crêpe Suzette’.
 To experience the full force of Suarana and Stage, opt for the Tasting Menu with wine pairing.